d-uzlov/k8s-homelab/torrents/qbittorrent/readme.md

 # where qbittorrent internal configs should be located
 config=bulk
 config_size=1Gi
-# .torrent files that user wants to download
-watch=shared
-watch_size=1Gi

 # temporary folder for downloaded torrents
 incomplete=bulk
 incomplete_size=1Ti
-# folder where torrents are moved after they are finished downloading
-torrent=shared
-torrent_size=10Ti
 EOF

 ```